Hyperbolic growth

 When a quantity grows towards a singularity under a finite variation (a "finite-time singularity") it is said to undergo hyperbolic growth.
 More precisely, the reciprocal function $1/x$ has a hyperbola as a graph, and has a singularity at 0, meaning that the limit as $x \to 0$ is infinite: any similar graph is said to exhibit hyperbolic growth.

 Description

 If the output of a function is inversely proportional to its input, or inversely proportional to the difference from a given value $x_0$, the function will exhibit hyperbolic growth, with a singularity at $x_0$.

 In the real world hyperbolic growth is created by certain non-linear positive feedback mechanisms.

-Comparisons with other growth
+Comparisons with other growth functions

 Like exponential growth and logistic growth, hyperbolic growth is highly nonlinear, but differs in important respects.

 These functions can be confused, as exponential growth, hyperbolic growth, and the first half of logistic growth are convex functions; however their asymptotic behavior (behavior as input gets large) differs dramatically: